2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In contrast, **creating a Telegram group is quite relevant**.

-In fact, to take well-known examples such as Messenger or WhatsApp groups, anyone who joins this **Telegram group will be able to talk to others, respond to each other, and that, all within the same discussion**.
+To take well-known examples such as Messenger or WhatsApp groups, anyone who joins this **Telegram group will be able to talk to others, respond to each other, and that, all within the same discussion**.

 ![immagine](assets/fr/19.webp)